soiavaq/FerUy/README.md

 I tried but did not work

-I just want to send real ussd push message to my phone number
+I just want to send a real ussd push message to my phone number

 Can you help me?